-In GSC cultured as spheres in serum-free stem cell media, we compared the expression of two key GSC markers, aldehyde dehydrogenase 1 family member A1 (ALDH1A1) (40) and CD133 (41), via cytometry in TTFields-resistant and non-treated sensitive GSC, with or without EP3 depletion.
-TTFields-resistant GSC showed significantly higher levels of these markers compared to non-treated cells (Figure 4A-B).
-EP3 depletion using either of the two shEP3 shRNA consistently reduced the expression of these markers in both sensitive and resistant GSC, with a more pronounced reduction, especially in ALDH1A1, observed in resistant GSC (Figure 4A-B).
-Next, we compared the effects of the EP3i L798,106 combined with TTFields treatment on sphere-forming frequency and in vivo tumorigenicity of TTFields-resistant GSC to their nontreated sensitive counterparts.
-The orthotopic brain implantation entailed injecting equal numbers of GSC into the posterior right frontal lobes of 6-week-old immunocompromised NOD/SCID/gamma (NSG) mice with equal numbers of males and females.
-L798,106 or the vehicle was also added to the cells before implantation, following a 72-hr treatment in culture.
-We confirmed neurological signs and the presence of tumors at the original injection site in each animal at the time of death or a predefined humane endpoint to accurately record disease-free survival.
-In TTFields-sensitive GSC, L798,106 treatment, with (Vehicle+TTF3D L798+TTF3D) or without (Vehicle+NT vs L798+NT) 3-day TTFields exposure, had minimal effects on both sphere-forming frequency and orthotopic tumorigenicity compared to vehicle treated controls (Figure 4C-H), except for CA7 GSC, where EP3i resulted in a slight reduction in sphere-forming frequency but a significant increase in survival.
-This effect is likely due to the higher basal EP3 expression and thus relatively higher TTFields resistance in CA7 (Figure 1K).

-In contrast, animals that received L798,106-treated TTFields-resistant cells showed a moderate reduction in self-renewal (Figure 4C-E), but significantly higher rates of overall survival compared to vehicle-treated controls (Figure 4F-H).
+In GSC cultured as spheres in serum-free stem cell media, we compared the expression of two key GSC markers, ALDH1A1 (39) and CD133 (40), via cytometry in TTFields-resistant and nontreated sensitive GSC, with or without EP3 depletion.
+TTFields-resistant GSC showed significantly higher levels of these markers compared with nontreated cells (Fig. 4A and B).
+EP3 depletion using either of the two shEP3 shRNAs consistently reduced the expression of these markers in both sensitive and resistant GSC, with a more pronounced reduction, especially in ALDH1A1, observed in resistant GSC (Fig. 4A and B).
+Next, we compared the effects of the EP3i L798,106 combined with TTFields treatment on sphere-forming frequency and in vivo tumorigenicity of TTFields-resistant GSC with their nontreated sensitive counterparts.
+The orthotopic brain implantation entailed injecting equal numbers of GSC into the posterior right frontal lobes of 6-week-old immunocompromised NSG mice with equal numbers of males and females.
+L798,106 or the vehicle was also added to the cells before implantation, following a 72-hour treatment in culture.
+We confirmed neurologic signs and the presence of tumors at the original injection site in each animal at the time of death or a predefined humane endpoint to accurately record disease-free survival.
+In TTFields-sensitive GSC, L798,106 treatment, with (vehicle + 3-day TTFields treatment (TTF3D) vs. L798 + TTF3D) or without (vehicle + NT vs. L798 + NT) 3-day TTFields exposure, had minimal effects on both sphereforming frequency and orthotopic tumorigenicity compared with vehicle-treated controls (Fig. 4C-H), except for CA7 GSC, in which EP3i resulted in a slight reduction in sphere-forming frequency but a significant increase in survival.
+This effect is likely due to the higher basal EP3 expression and thus relatively higher TTFields resistance in CA7 (Fig. 1K).
+In contrast, animals that received L798,106-treated TTFields-resistant cells showed a moderate reduction in self-renewal (Fig. 4C-E) but significantly higher rates of overall survival compared with vehicle-treated controls (Fig. 4F-H).
 This confirms the efficacy of targeting EP3 to reverse TTFields resistance and reduce in vivo tumorigenicity in GSC.